clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/exploring-flamegraphs.md

 </figure>
 </center>

 You can also do the same with `item-check`.
-For that, add another Replace with `/(;tutorial.binary-trees/item-check)+/` and `$1`.
+Right-click that stackframe and select "Collapse recursive".

 Another thing you can do with transforms is filtering out unwanted stacks.
 Our flamegraph captured some garbage collector work that you might not need to look at right now.
 Sure, you can just zoom into your own code, and those GC stacks will be hidden, but this way, they are still counted in the total percentage.
-Sometimes we don't want that, so let's add another transform, Remove, and type the string `thread_start` as a common entrypoint for that GC code.
-Click Apply and observe that `clojure.main.main`, the second frame from the bottom, now accounts for 99.16% of execution time.
+Sometimes we don't want that, let's right-click the frame `thread_start` at the bottom (as it's a common entrypoint to that GC code) and select "Remove containing stacks".
+Now, `clojure.main.main` accounts for 99.16% of execution time.

 One final step that can clear things up for us.
 We've already seen that the execution inside the function `iterate-trees` got split into two code paths because that's how Clojure lazy sequences work.
-Let's try to converge those code paths.
-Add one more Replace transform.
+Let's try to converge those code paths, and this time, we'll have to write a transform manually.
+First, select "Replace" in the dropdown on the right and click "Add".
 By looking at the flamegraph, we have to find where the paths diverged and at which frame we want to bring them back together.
 Here, they split at `clojure.core.protocols/seq-reduce`, and we can merge them at `iterate-trees/fn--442`.
-The "what" regex will look like this:
+The regex for the first empty field will look like
+this:

 ```
 /(seq-reduce;).+;(tutorial.binary-trees\/iterate-trees\/fn--442)/